jacobDebrone/AlbertAI_telegrambot/README.md

 - **API Key Woes**: Double-check your `GEMINI_API_KEY` for correctness and permissions.
 - **Bot Token Troubles**: Ensure your `TELEGRAM_BOT_TOKEN` is valid and correctly set.
 - **Database Connection**: Verify your PostgreSQL connection details and ensure the server is reachable.
+- **Webhook connecction** Make sure to include your webhook url in the code

 ## 🤝 Contributing

 Got ideas or improvements?
-We’d love to see them!
+I would  love to see them!
 Submit issues or pull requests, and don’t forget to test and document your changes.
+Dont forget to give a star 😌

 ## 📜 License